anz-bank/sysl/docs/docs/tutorial.md

 `#` begins a comment.
 The first line is just describing the system represented by the specification (this is of course optional).

 `/greeting/{userId <: int}` is the path of the endpoint.
-Using a path indicates that this endpoint is a REST endpoint; RPC endpoints can also be specified with a function signature (e.g. `GetGreeting(userIduserId <: int)`).
+Using a path indicates that this endpoint is a REST endpoint; RPC endpoints can also be specified with a function signature (e.g. `GetGreeting(userId <: int)`).

 `{userId <: int}` describes a path **parameter** of **type** integer.
 Whatever value is provided when calling the endpoint will be interpreted as an integer, and bound to the name `userId`.